Yvone-Atieno/create-blazor-listview-component-in-blazor-webassembly-app/README.md

 ### Selection

+The ListBox provides support to select an item or a group of item by mouse or keyboard action.

 ## Single selection

 When a user clicks or taps an item, Blazor ListView enables the selection of the list item by default.